- October 30, 2017

 Figure 1.
 Key themes in cash management 2016/2017

 UOB Singapore’s swift initiative is in itself a global innovation to dramatically improve customer experience in cross border payments.
-However, with opportunities, come challenges.
-The biggest challenge in switching fully to electronic based cash management system has been obstructed by the need for physical signatures on documents.
+However, with opportunities, challenges.
+Switching fully to electronic based cash management system has been obstructed by the need for physical signatures on documents.
 By virtue of its paper-intensive processes for managing a company’s authorised bank account signatories and the fact that corporates have to physically submit documentation to initiate transactions, efforts are being made to fully adopt electronic systems.

 Banks cannot ignore the importance of signatures as they provide solid, legal evidence and protection in case of commercial agreements; however shift to paperless transactions is also the need of the hour.
 Interestingly, technology is making a strong footing in Asia, and private banks have been active to engage themselves in use of digital instruments.
 With rapid developments in the cross-border cash management businesses, new challenges have emerged.